 - It doesn’t hurt to practice playing Tetris for a few hours beforehand.
 Just to get into the right frame of mind!

 - Set your priorities before you pack.
 If it isn’t absolutely necessary then it stays behind.
-Stuck with the basics!!
+Stick with the basics!